Jordan Neely: Ex-Marine to be charged over New York subway death

 The incident on Monday 1 May was captured on mobile phone footage.

-Witnesses said Mr Neely was acting aggressively towards other Subway passengers, but he had not physically attacked anyone before Mr Penny put him in a chokehold.
+Witnesses said Mr Neely was acting aggressively towards other subway passengers, but he had not physically attacked anyone before Mr Penny put him in a chokehold.

+A video captured by a freelance journalist on the train shows the former Marine holding the Mr Neely around the neck for two minutes and 55 seconds.

+Mr Penny told other riders to call 911 during the struggle with Mr Neely, according to CBS News, the BBC's US partner.

-The ex-Marine was questioned and released by police in New York on the same day.
+The ex-Marine was questioned and released by police in New York on the day of the incident.

 It is not clear whether charges will be brought against two other unidentified people who were also seen restraining Mr Neely in the online video.

+Mr Neely was a popular Michael Jackson impersonator who frequently performed in Times Square.

-Mr Neely has had a number of previous offenses, which New York City's Mayor Eric Adams said highlights the need to improve the mental health system so that it can better protect people like him.
+He had a number of previous offenses, which New York City's Mayor Eric Adams said highlights the need to improve the mental health system so that it can better protect people like him.

+In a statement earlier this week, Mr Neely's family said that Mr Penny "needs to be in prison".

+"The family wants you to know that Jordan matters," the statement concluded.